Sztuka i Naród

 Sztuka i Naród ([ˈʂtuka i ˈnarud]; Art and Nation) was a Polish monthly published covertly in Warsaw, occupied Poland during World War II.
-It was supported by the resistance group Konfederacja Narodu.
+It was supported by the resistance group Confederation of the Nation.
 It was published from April 1942 to Warsaw Uprising in August 1944.
 16 issues were published.
 It was the only Polish underground publication, dedicated to cultural matters, that was regularly published for such a long period of time.